lebuni/ZACwire-Library/README.md

 Arduino Library to read the ZACwire protocol on an ESP8266, wich is used by TSic temperature sensors 206, 306 and 506 on their signal pin.

+`#define ESP32` in case you work with an ESP32 instead of an ESP8266.

 `ZACwire<int pin> obj(int Sensor)` tells the library which input pin of the controller (eg. 2) and type of sensor (eg. 306) it should use

 `.begin()` returns true if a signal is detected on the specific pin and starts the reading via ISRs.
 It should be started at least 120ms before the first .getTemp().